The Schooner Exchange v. McFaddon: Decision

 The Supreme Court reversed the circuit court's decision and affirmed the district court's dismissal of the action.

 Chief Justice Marshall delivered the opinion of the Supreme Court.
 He noted that by the definition of sovereignty, a state has absolute and exclusive jurisdiction within its own territory but it could also, by implied or express consent, waive jurisdiction.
 Moreover, Marshall also noted that, under customary international law, jurisdiction was presumed to be waived in a number of situations.

 For instance, visiting foreign sovereigns and their diplomatic representatives were generally free from the jurisdiction of domestic courts.
 Similarly, a state granting permission for a foreign army free passage across its territory generally implied a waiver of jurisdiction over that army.
 That custom was established so firmly and necessarily for international relations that it would be wrongful for a country to violate it without prior notice.

-Marshall further noted that while the right of free passage by an army usually had to be explicitly granted (likely because such passage inevitably involves physical damage of some sort), by maritime custom, a nation's ports were presumptively open to all friendly ships.
+Marshall further noted that while the right of free passage by an army usually had to be explicitly granted, by maritime custom a nation's ports were presumptively open to all friendly ships.
 While a nation could close its ports to the warships of another country, it would have to issue some form of declaration to do so.
 Without such a declaration, a friendly foreign warship could enter a nation's port with its implied consent.
 Marshall further distinguished the difference between private merchant ships and citizens, who are subject to a nation's jurisdiction when they enter its ports with the nation's implied consent, and military ships.
 Namely, private ships do not carry with them the sovereign status of military ships and the privileges that accompany it.

 Therefore, Marshall concluded that "a principle of public [international] law [is] that national ships of war, entering the port of a friendly power open for their reception, are to be considered as exempted by the consent of that power from its jurisdiction."

 Applying that analysis to the facts at hand, Marshall found that the courts did not have jurisdiction over the case.